mesonbuild/meson-python/docs/reference/meson-compatibility.rst

    Meson 1.9.0 or later is required to support building for iOS.

+   Meson 1.9.0 or later is also required to remove RPATH entries that are added by Meson to allow to execute parts of the project from the build directory and that are normally removed during ``meson install``.
+On older Meson versions, these entries are not removed, but this should not have any adverse effect.

 Build front-ends by default build packages in an isolated Python environment where build dependencies are installed.
 Most often, unless a package or its build dependencies declare explicitly a version